Highlight Rows in Excel (Table of Contents)

 - The MOD function can be used for ROW’s and COLUMN’s as well.
 You need to modify the formula accordingly.

 - The color of the ROW’s cannot be changed if conditional formatting is done.
 You need to do follow the steps from first again.

-- If a user needs to highlight both even and odd groups of ROW’s, then the user needs to create 2 conditional formatting.
+- If a user needs to highlight both even and odd groups of ROW’s, then the user needs to create 2 conditional formattings.

-This has been a guide to Highlight Every Other Row in Excel.
-Here we discuss how to highlight every other row in excel using excel table and conditional formatting along with practical examples and downloadable excel template.
+This has been a guide to Highlight Every Other Rows in Excel.
+Here we discuss how to highlight every other rows in excel using an excel table and conditional formatting along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –